Master of Science in Finance

 Choose from five paths through the master’s in finance program, each suited to your specific current job position, career and salary goals, and life situation.

-The full-time program offers more flexibility than the accelerated program and usually takes 18 months to complete, depending on which semester you begin your study.
-The program is normally begun in the fall semester; exceptions can be made at the discretion of the program director.
-In the full-time program you have a wide choice of elective courses to choose from and you can decide whether you want to take coursework during Winter or Summer sessions, or perhaps pursue an internship.
+The full-time program offers more flexibility than the accelerated program and usually takes 18 months to complete.
+You can choose from a wide choice of elective courses and perhaps pursue an internship.

-If you’re working full-time and want to complete an M.S. in finance degree, your work schedule must have the flexibility of taking some of our required courses in the daytime.
+If your work schedule is flexible, you can complete the M.S. in finance on a part-time schedule while working by taking some courses in the daytime.
 Some courses may also be offered in the evening.

-Our dual MBA/M.S. in finance program allows you to pursue both degrees simultaneously.
-This combines the strategic business skills of the MBA with the in-depth study of finance.
+Our dual MBA/M.S. in finance program combines the strategic business skills of the MBA with the in-depth study of finance.

 Your M.S. in finance degree can prepare you for a variety of career options and goals, from Wall Street to Main Street and business centers around the world.